MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 Custom master key store providers can be registered with the driver at three different layers.
 The precedence of the three registrations is as follows:

-- The per-statement registration will be checked if it is not empty.
+- The per-statement registration will be checked if it isn't empty.
-- If the per-statement registration is empty, the per-connection registration will be checked if it is not empty.
+- If the per-statement registration is empty, the per-connection registration will be checked if it isn't empty.
 - If the per-connection registration is empty, the global registration will be checked.

 Once any key store provider is found at a registration level, the driver will **NOT** fall back to the other registrations to search for a provider.
-If providers are registered but the proper provider is not found at a level, an exception will be thrown containing only the registered providers in the registration that was checked.
+If providers are registered but the proper provider isn't found at a level, an exception will be thrown containing only the registered providers in the registration that was checked.

 The built-in column master key store provider that is available for the Windows Certificate Store is pre-registered.
 The Microsoft Java Keystore provider and Azure Key Vault Keystore provider can be implicitly pre-registered with a connection instance if credentials are provided in advance.

 The three registration levels support different scenarios when querying encrypted data.
-The appropriate method can be used to ensure that a user of an application can access the plaintext data.
+The appropriate method can be used to ensure a user of an application can access the plaintext data.
 Access to the unencrypted data only happens if they can provide the required column master key, by authenticating against the key store containing the column master key.

 Applications that share a `SQLServerConnection` instance between multiple users may want to use `SQLServerStatement.registerColumnEncryptionKeyStoreProvidersOnStatement`.
 Each user must register a key store provider on a `SQLServerStatement` instance before executing a query to access an encrypted column.
 If the key store provider is able to access the required column master key in the key store using the user's given credentials, the query will succeed.